JonathanBowker/brand-guidelines-schema/README.md

 ## **Getting Started with BrandoLang**

-1. **Explore the Taxonomy**: Familiarize yourself with the core categories of BrandoLang.
+1. **Explore the Taxonomy**: Familiarise yourself with the core categories of BrandoLang.
 2. **Define Your Brand Guidelines**: Use the structured format to capture every aspect of your brand identity.
 3. **Integrate with Your Workflow**: Connect BrandoLang with your content creation and design tools to ensure brand consistency.